Early American Automobiles

 Automobiles

-There were 160 automobile manufacrurers in Massachusetts from 1895-1929.
+Automobiles Made in Massachusetts There were 160 automobile manufacrurers in Massachusetts from 1895-1929.
 153 of these companies are shown with photographs and descriptions of their cars.
-There is no web site that has such information about any other state.

-This page has photos of some of the people that were influential in the early automobile industry.
+Pioneers This page has photos of some of the people that were influential in the early automobile industry.

-Bailey Electric Automobiles
+Bailey Electric Automobile History

-This undoubtedly the best automobile for Horseless Carriage and Bras Era automobiles in the world.
+Wells Automobile Museum This undoubtedly the best automobile for Horseless Carriage and Bras Era automobiles in the world.
 On this page are shown only a portion of them.

 1902 Thomas Automobile